firateski/SudokuLibrary/README.md

 C# Sudoku library that can solve, generate and check the Sudoku puzzles.

 ## Usage
-You can check the demo project to see how you can deal with this library here: https://github.com/firateski/SudokuGameWindowsForms
+See the demo project to see how to use it and test it: https://github.com/firateski/SudokuGameWindowsForms